pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 :header: Feature, Flit, Hatch, PDM, Poetry
 :widths: 36, 10,10,10,10

-Default Build Back-end, Flit-core, Hatch-core, PDM, Poetry Use Other Build Backends,✖ , ✖,✅  ,✖
+Default Build Back-end, Flit-core, Hatch-core, PDM, Poetry-core Use Other Build Backends,✖ , ✖,✅  ,✖
 Dependency management, ✖,✖,✅,✅
 Publish to PyPI, ✅,✅,✅,✅
-Version Control based versioning (using `git tags`),✖,✅,✅,✖ Version bumping,✖,✅, ✅, ✅
+Version Control based versioning (using `git tags`),✖,✅,✅,✅ Version bumping,✖,✅, ✅, ✅
-More than One maintainer?,✖,✖, ✖, ✅
+More than one maintainer? (bus factor),✖,✖, ✖, ✅
 ```

 Notes:

 * *Hatch plans to support using other backends and dependency management in the future*
 * Poetry supports semantic versioning.
 Thus, it will support version bumping following commit messages if you use a tool such as Python Semantic Release